dtnaylor/mctls-www/www/documentation.md

 ## Handshake Protocol

 The client generates a list of middleboxes to be used through a middlebox discovery mechanism outside the scope of this document.
 The client sends a TLS ClientHello message with the middlebox list included as a TLS extension.
-See MiddleboxListExtension section for the format.
+See [Middlebox List Extension](#middlebox-list-extension) for the format.
 The ClientHello must carry the mcTLS TLS version number.
-When the first middlebox sees the ClientHello, it forwards the message on until the message arrives at the server.
-Each middlebox examines the compression and cipher suites proposed by the client and eliminates those not supported by the middlebox.
+When the first middlebox sees the ClientHello, it opens a TCP connection with the next middlebox and forwards the ClientHello.
+This continues until it reaches the server.
+Each middlebox examines the compression and cipher suites proposed by the client and eliminates those it does not support.
 The server reads the middlebox list and may immediately terminate the connection if the middlebox list violates the application requirements.

 The server sends a ServerHello message specifying the compression and cipher suites to be used (i.e., the ones it picked from those offered by the client).